 In implementing Mandatory Substance Abuse Treatment, critical services are structured as part of a case plan designed to address criminogenic needs identified during assessment of the offenders' risks and needs.
 Whether in a residential treatment program or out-patient setting, assigned staff and interventions are enhanced through the use of Motivational Interviewing techniques and the ability of the program to utilize graduated sanctions and mandatory testing in response to offender non-compliance.
-Models to consider include drug court, therapeutic communities (either in custody or in the community), cognitive behavior drug treatment and drug treatment with aftercare.

 Nevada County currently utilizes Community Recovery Resources and Common Goals as treatment providers when attempting to address significant substance abuse issues among offenders.
 Additional services include but are not limited to, medical detox (for opiate and stimulant withdrawal), mandatory random drug testing, and individual counseling for the duration of treatment.